TresAmigosSD/SMV/docs/design/SmvDQM/SmvDQM.md

 }
 ```

-We will take the "force-an-action" approach and do it in the `compureRDD` method, so that we
+We will take above approach and do it in the `compureRDD` method, so that we
 don't need to apply an extra action when `persist` happens.

 ### Handle Data parsing rejections